+Monitoring sniffing

-Monitoring sniffing: We monitored sniffing in control expert mice performing the rule-reversal task.
+We monitored sniffing in control expert mice performing the rulereversal task.
 We used a mass airflow sensor (Honeywell AWM3300V) mounted into a 3D-printed nose mask coupled to the odor delivery system.
+Signals were further amplified, digitized (1KHz) and lowpass filtered (10 Hz cutoff).
+Expert mice used for the sniff monitoring controls experienced a variable number of trials per block (41-49 trials; Supplementary Fig. 1h).

+Auditory-only Go/No-Go task

-Signals were further amplified, digitized (1 KHz) and low-pass filtered (10 Hz cut-off).
-Sound-sound Go/No Go task: Mice expressing GCaMP7b in the anterior piriform cortex-toolfactory bulb feedback were trained in a two sounds Go/No-Go task (6.2 and 15.6 KHz tone cues, at 70 dB, 350 ms).
-Two mice were trained with the 6.2 KHz-Go / 15.6 KHz-No-Go rule and one with the opposite rule (15.6 KHz-Go / 6.2 KHz-No-Go).
+Mice expressing GCaMP7b in the anterior piriform cortex-to-olfactory bulb feedback were trained in an auditory-only Go/No-Go task (6.2 and 15.6 KHz tone cues, at 70 dB, 350 ms), and feedback axons were imaged during training through a chronic window placed on top of the olfactory bulb.
+The trial structure of the auditory-only Go/No-Go task was similar to the Odor/Sound Go/No-Go task, without reward contingency changes within or across sessions.
+Two mice were trained with the 6.2 KHz-Go/15.6 KHz-No-Go rule and one with the opposite rule (15.6 KHz-Go/6.2 KHz-No-Go).
 Naïve response sessions were acquired before water-depriving the mice for behavioral training.
 The trials followed the same structure as described above for the delay version of the rule-reversal task.